net-lisias-ksp/KSP-Forum-Preservation-Project/Docs/News/2024/10/18_Forum-outage-persists.md

 Still down. *Krap*.

-Other than some rants about AI Scrappers, no further news.
+Other than some rants about AI Scrapers, no further news.

 ## References